acciochris/acciochris.github.io/blog/posts/engr-montage.md

 # Engineering Montage

 Over the past few weeks, I have been working on a technical project that requires a ton of (computer) engineering.
-I think it's time to talk about what what I learned from it.
+I think it's time to talk about what I learned from it.

 ::::{note}
 ~~Fun~~ Not so fun fact: